openvinotoolkit/openvino/docs/optimization_guide/nncf_introduction.md

-# Neural Network Compression Framework {#docs_nncf_introduction}
+# Neural Network Compression Framework

-The Neural Network Compression Framework (NNCF) aims at optimizing Deep Neural Networks (DNN) by means of methods such as quantization and pruning.
-It provides in-training optimization capabilities, which means that the optimization methods require model fine-tuning or even re-training.
+This document describes the Neural Network Compression Framework (NNCF) which is distributed as a separate tool but is highly aligned with OpenVINO in terms of the supported optimization features and models.
+It is open-sourced and available on [GitHub](https://github.com/openvinotoolkit/nncf).

 NNCF is distributed as a separate tool but is closely aligned with OpenVINO in terms of supported optimization features and models.
 It is open source and available on [GitHub](https://github.com/openvinotoolkit/nncf).
 The diagram below shows the model optimization workflow, using NNCF.